 A lack of excess cash can serve as a great excuse to reduce your consumption.
 Here are a few suggestions to help you consume less.

-- Buy nice, don’t buy twice: For necessities, make sure that you buy the highest quality, most energy efficient, eco-friendly model available within your budget.
+- Buy nice, don’t buy twice: For necessities, make sure that you buy the highest quality, most energy-efficient, environmentally friendly model available within your budget.
 From appliances (Energy Star) to food (Local Harvest), there are low-impact alternatives for almost everything on the market.

 7. Bid Your Car Adieu